Aged care fees and charges explained

-Once you have received your ACAT assessment, you can begin applying to as many care homes as you wish, but once you accept a place, it’s important that you let the other homes know that you no longer require their services.
+Once you have received your ACAT assessment, you can begin applying to as many care communities as you wish, but once you accept a place, it’s important that you let the other places know that you no longer require their services.

-Visiting a range of homes is often one of the best ways to decide which home suits your needs.
-To help you assess the suitability of the homes you visit, we have attached a short checklist at the end of this section.
+Visiting a range of Care Communities is often one of the best ways to decide which one suits your needs.
+To help you assess the suitability of those you visit, we have attached a short checklist at the end of this section.
 This will help you assess each home and ask some important questions to the providers you meet with.

 The Department of Human Services (DHS) is the body that determines your financial situation.
 To do this, DHS conducts a Combined Income and Assets Assessment, which is a form that you need to complete and submit to the government.

 Respite care is short-term care, including day respite, to provide your caregivers a break from caring when they need it.
 It can be planned or on an emergency basis and can be used for up to 63 days in a financial year.
-Many care homes offer day respite, which offers caregivers some flexibility to attend to personal needs and obligations as they arise.
+Many of our Care Communities offer day respite, which offers caregivers some flexibility to attend to personal needs and obligations as they arise.

 The Combined Income and Assets Assessment form (SA457) is an extensive questionnaire with over 140 questions about what you and your partner/spouse own and earn.
 It’s important to understand that you are considered to own half your assets with your partner/spouse regardless of who holds the title to the assets.
 As part of your assessment, you will be asked to provide details of all assets owned by both of you.

-Accommodation Charge (the cost of your room) - These are set by individual homes and varies from home to home
+Accommodation Charge (the cost of your room) - These are set by individual Care Communities and can vary.

-- Basic Daily Care Fee (meals, laundry, cleaning and other day-to-day costs) – These are set by the Australian Government and is the same across every home in Australia.
+- Basic Daily Care Fee (meals, laundry, cleaning and other day-to-day costs) – These are set by the Australian Government and is the same across every aged care home in Australia.